Chapter 9: Statements Summary and Error Checking

 proc savepoint

-could call other such procedure, or a procedure that manipulates savepoints in some other way.
+could call another such procedure, or a procedure that manipulates savepoints in some other way

 block.
 It indicates that the savepoint should be rolled back and then the procedure